Dispatch (band): Singles

+"—" denotes single that did not chart or was not released in that territory.

 Elias Fund

 The story behind the song "Elias" written by Chad Urmston about his experience living and teaching in Zimbabwe inspired the nonprofit organization the Elias Fund to form in 2005.
 The Elias Fund looks to provide hope and opportunity to Zimbabwean youth through community development and education while empowering the American youth culture to embrace their global role and make it an active one.

 The Relief Project

 On December 22, 2005, Corrigan helped to organize a benefit concert, known as The Relief Project, at Irving Plaza in New York City.
 Along with several other performers, Corrigan invited Heimbold and State Radio to play.
 The three reunited very briefly, playing the song "Here We Go" as an encore.
 Corrigan stated there that he plans further Relief Project concerts featuring all three.